mgorav/spark-instrumentation/README.md

 injecting custom byte code
 This can help in deriving spark based pipeline leneages or gather DQ statistics evasively.

+This lib can be run as agent and will magically gather statistic thereby avoiding writing custom code per pipeline

 1. To compile the jar:\
 `mvn package`